seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「So when will Rozemyne and Ferdinand be back?」

 「Though I can't say for sure, it probably won't take too long.
-This is only a guess based on the instructions given to the princess's guard knights, but I think they will be back by noon at the latest.」
+This is only a guess based on the instructions given to Rozemyne-himesama's guard knights, but I think they will be back by noon at the latest.」

 「I see.
 I would love to hear the detailed circumstances from Ferdinand himself...」